 Titlark (Pipit-Anthus sp.), Meadow Pipit (Anthus pratensis), or Skylark (Alauda arvensis), Spring

-Watercolor, gouache, black ink, and white lead pigment on ivory paper, formerly laid on an album page
+Watercolor, black ink and gouache over black chalk on ivory paper, formerly laid on an album page

 Avian Study--Species unclear see inscription, possibly: